kubernetes/ingress-nginx/controllers/nginx/configuration.md

 To enable Cross-Origin Resource Sharing (CORS) in an Ingress rule add the annotation `ingress.kubernetes.io/enable-cors: "true"`.
 This will add a section in the server location enabling this functionality.
 For more information please check https://enable-cors.org/server_nginx.html

+### Server Alias

+To add Server Aliases to an Ingress rule add the annotation `ingress.kubernetes.io/server-alias: "<server-name_0>:<server-alias_0>;...;<server-name_n>:<server-alias_n>"`.
+This will append a server-alias to the end of the server_name in the NGINX server.
+A server-alias can accept wildcards, but it cannot accept port numbers.

+The server-name must match a valid server within the ingress resource for it to append the server-alias.
+Multiple server-aliases can be added for multiple server-names using `;` as a delimiter.

+For more information please see http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name

 ### External Authentication